-As good as the campaign and the dungeon are, they don’t distract from ChessLocke’s single biggest flaw, and that is the inability to play against a human opponent.
-As great as the RPG features are, it would be even better to test them out against another person, and that simply isn’t an option.
+As good as the campaign and the dungeon are, they don’t distract from ChessLocke’s single biggest flaw.
+ChessLocke is missing the ability to play against a human opponent.
+As great as the RPG features are, it would be even better to test them out against another person.
 While I’m sure that creating an online matchmaking lobby would be expensive and time-consuming, there isn’t even a local multiplayer option, which is incredibly disappointing.
-I want to say that the best chess AI can’t compensate for a human opponent, and it can’t, but not because they’re not good enough.
-It’s because historically chess AI have been superior to humans for decades, so this game needs the ability to play an opponent on a similar level.
+The best chess AI can’t compensate for a human opponent, and it can’t, but not because they’re not good enough.
+It’s because historically chess AI have been superior to humans for decades.
+This game needs the ability to play an opponent on a similar level.

 I’ve also noticed that while a chess AI is very good at anticipating every possible move that both it and its opponent can make and reacting accordingly, the AI in ChessLocke isn’t always great at anticipating your moves if you can counter with one of your pieces’ special abilities.
-It can play chess very well, but a lot of times, whatever strategy it has falls apart as soon as you use a special move on it.
+It can play chess well, but whatever strategy it has falls apart as soon as you use a special move.

 ChessLocke feels more like a proof of concept than a fully fleshed-out game.
-It’s a really great concept, but it feels like there are a few things that are either missing or are in need of improvement.
-I want to hold on to hope that this is not the final stop for this game and that it will continue to grow and flourish in one way or another.
+It’s a really great concept, but several things are either missing or need improvement.
+I hope this is not the final stop for this game and that it will continue to grow and flourish.